SAP-samples/teched2025-DT261/exercises/ex03/README.md

    <img src="images//image02.png" width="70%">

-### Exercise 3.3 - Implement the method for the action in the behvior implementation class
+### Exercise 3.3 - Implement the method for the action in the behavior implementation class

 1. Open the local class of the behavior implementation class.